Running a successful and profitable warehouse relies heavily on a key factor: efficiency.

 Hint: think vertical.

-Warehouse accuracy means storing, receiving, and distributing inventory with precision.
-Lack of accuracy can lead to production and shipping delays, misplaced items, heightened idle time, and ultimately, revenue losses.
+Warehouse accuracy is storing, receiving and distributing inventory with precision.
+Lack of accuracy can lead to production and shipping delays, misplaced items, heightened idle time, and ultimately, lost revenue.

 If your physical inventory doesn’t match your inventory records, for example, backorders may increase, productivity may be lost and your customer service reputation might be in trouble.